cbraissant/SF-Tech-website/_src/texts/products.md

 ## Neoprene Classic Kevlar

-SF Tech Classic Kevlar® model is intended for all exigent sport divers and is particularly appreciated by tech divers for its robustness.
+SF Tech Classic Kevlar<sup>&reg;</sup> model is intended for all exigent sport divers and is particularly appreciated by tech divers for its robustness.
 Made of hyper-compressed 2mm neoprene foam to provide heat insulation and keep the diver warm even in ice cold water.
 The design and flexibility of the material allows a great freedom of movement while still having a close-fitting garment.
 The outer linning is made of Supratex, a strong nylon fabric, while the upper part of the body and critical areas are reinforced with Kevlar®, the strongest material available for drysuit manufacturing.

 ------

-## Neoprene Kevlar pro
+## Neoprene Kevlar<sup>&reg;</sup> pro

 SF Tech Kevlar® PRO is extremely resistant and is intended for professionals and for tech divers who are used to dive into aggressive environment.
 Particularly adapted to commercial diving and cave diving,

 ------

-## Trilam Classic Kevlar
+## Trilam Classic Kevlar<sup>&reg;</sup>
 The SF Tech Classic Trilam Kevlar® model is light and resistant and is intended for all sport and tech divers who wants a light drysuit with beyond reproach quality.

 ------

-## Trilam Kevlar pro
+## Trilam Kevlar<sup>&reg;</sup>pro

 The SF Tech Trilam Kevlar® PRO model is extremely resistant and is intended for all sport and tech divers who wants a light drysuit with beyond reproach quality.